Investment Tribunal resumes sitting to adjudicate urgent disputes – The Sun Nigeria

 “Only lead counsels will be allowed in court so as to ensure that the Two Metres social distancing rule is strictly adhered to.

-“No person(s) will be admitted to the Tribunal’s premises without a facemask and body temperature gauged.
-Hand sanitizers and Mechanical Hand washing machines have been placed strategically within the premises of the Tribunal.
+“No person(s) will be admitted to the Tribunal’s premises without a facemask and body temperature gauge. hand sanitisers and mechanical hand washing machines have been placed strategically within the premises of the Tribunal.

-“The Tribunal resumes sitting with a ruling in the matter between Engr.
-Bamidele Olaniyan against Partnership Investment Limited and 3 Others on Wednesday 27th May, 2020 at its court premises in Abuja.
+“The Tribunal resumes sitting with a ruling in the matter between Mr Bamidele Olaniyan against Partnership Investment Limited and 3 Others on Wednesday May 27, 2020 at its court premises in Abuja…”

-“Normal operations would resume in the Tribunal as events unfold and as directed by the Federal Government”, Udunni explained.

 Leave a Reply